WVU-CS330-2024-08-Group02/ClimaCloset/README.md

 # ClimaCloset

 ClimaCloset is a web-based application that is designed to help you pick the ideal outfit based on the current weather in your area.
-By accessing our weather and climate data from the National Oceanic and Atmospheric Administration (NOAA)'s Planetary Computer from the Global Historical Climatology Network daily (GHCNd), ClimaCloset generates and suggests outfits from the user's own customized wardrobe.
+By accessing weather and climate data from the National Oceanic and Atmospheric Administration (NOAA)'s Planetary Computer from the Global Historical Climatology Network daily (GHCNd), ClimaCloset generates and suggests outfits from the user's own customized wardrobe.
 Users have the ability to manange/view their wardrobe, add new outifts, and view the weather conditions in their local area.

 ## Features